cortictechnology/cait/README.md

 ## Quick start

-Please follow our [Quick Start](https://github.com/cortictechnology/cait/wiki/1.0-Quick-Start) wiki page to get started.
-The screencast below also illustrates the initial configuration process.
+First follow the screencast below to complete the initial configuration process.

 [![Configuration screencast](https://img.youtube.com/vi/JMBmK45JhI4/hqdefault.jpg)](https://youtu.be/JMBmK45JhI4)

+Then you can follow our [Quick Start](https://github.com/cortictechnology/cait/wiki/1.0-Quick-Start) wiki page to get started.

 ## How to contribute